Download PDF

 - FDI Inflow:

-Côte d’Ivoire’s economic freedom score is 61.6, making its economy the 76th freest in the 2022 Index.
-Côte d’Ivoire is ranked 4th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional and world averages.
+Côte d’Ivoire’s economic freedom score is 60.4, making its economy the 81st freest in the 2023 Index.
+Its score is 1.2 points lower than last year.
+Côte d’Ivoire is ranked 5th out of 47 countries in the Sub-Saharan Africa region, and its overall score is above the global and regional averages.

 Background

-Following independence in 1960, cocoa and cashew exports made Côte d’Ivoire West Africa’s second-largest economy, but prosperity did not prevent political turmoil.
-The North–South civil war ended in 2007, but the U.N. and France had to intervene three years later to ensure that the internationally recognized winner of the 2010 election, Alassane Ouattara, was able to take office.
-After his hand-picked successor died in July 2020, Ouattara announced that he would seek a third term, which he won in October 2020 with 95 percent of the vote in an election that was marred by violence.
+Following independence in 1960, cocoa and cashew exports made Côte d’Ivoire West Africa’s second-largest economy.
+The North–South civil war ended in 2007, but after the 2010 presidential election, the U.N. and France intervened to ensure that the internationally recognized winner, Alassane Ouattara, could take office.
+Following the death of his hand-picked successor, Ouattara won a third term in October 2020 with 95 percent of the vote in a violence-marred election.
 Pro-business reforms and strong private investment in such areas as agriculture, agribusiness, mining, light manufacturing, housing, and services have driven robust economic growth in recent years.

 Rule of Law